Graduation cords from Honors Graduation and Graduation Outfitters have made this opportunity possible. Thanks for your generosity!

 - Design & work on a community improvement project, using our checklist as a guide.
 Watch our webinar here for answers to some recent questions.

-- Submit your design thinking project work by June 28, 2021 11:59 MST (see FAQ’s & Details page for link and details on submission requirements).
+- Submit your final application by May 28, 2023 at 11:59 Mountain Time (see FAQ’s & Details page for link and details on submission requirements).

-- We select 5 winners to receive $10,000 tuition scholarships to their colleges, with the top one receiving $5,000 funding to launch their project into the design thinking cycle once more during the summer of 2021 to maximize impact.
+- We select five winners to receive $10,000 tuition scholarships, with the top project receiving an additional $5,000 to continue funding their project and maximize impact.
 We select applications based on their completion, seriousness, and viability.

 Find a printable flyer with a QR Code that you can post for your students to scan here: Scholarship QR Code.